International Business with Aviation Studies (BA Honours)

 When do classes run?

-A full schedule will be available at the end of August 2018 for the semester ahead but classes are scheduled at various times during the day and into the evening.
+A full schedule will be available in September for the semester ahead but classes are scheduled at various times during the day and into the evening.
 We use random times during the day, as given the nature of a pilot’s work, there is no set time that suits all.
 All material is recorded and available for review immediately after a class has occurred.

 Do I need to attend classes in Cork?

 No, never.
 All classes are online and all interactions with CIT are online.